 Correctional Institution: Prison, jail, reformatory, work farm, detention center, halfway house, community-based rehabilitation center, or any other similar institution designed for the confinement or rehabilitation of criminal offenders.
+(Section 225(e)(1) of WIOA).

 Criminal offender: Individual who is charged with or convicted of any criminal offense.